genxapi/genxapi/docs/contributing.md

 - Join the roadmap conversation in [Next Steps](./next-steps.md).

 Thank you for contributing!
 Your improvements help teams ship reliable SDKs faster.

+## Next Steps

+- Review the [Versioning guide](./versioning.md) to understand release expectations.
+- Explore the [Next Steps roadmap](./next-steps.md) to see where help is most needed.